dfinity/portal/docs/developer-docs/integrations/sns/testing/testing-on-mainnet.md

 **The main intent of performing an SNS testflight is for a developer to experience how a dapp works *after* it has been decentralized, so developer can make sure their dapps is ready for decentralization.
 It does not test the actual process of decentralizing it.**

 :::info
-A testflight is not a repo or set of tools, but an *activity* (deploying and dapp and handing control of it to a mock SNS), so the instructions for [testing on mainnet](./testing-on-mainnet.md) utilize various tools, but developers can of course use any tools they wish.
+A testflight is not a repo or set of tools, but an *activity* (deploying a dapp and handing control of it to a mock SNS), so the instructions for [testing on the mainnet](./testing-on-mainnet.md) utilize various tools, but developers can of course use any tools they wish.
 :::

 Among other things, here are some examples of issues developers find after running an SNS testflight: